Software-Solutions-Australia/Always-Push-to-Talk/README.md

 * Keeps microphone properly muted which is great for privacy when not using the mic.

-* An On-Screen-Display (OSD) to show when the mic is active (can be enabled from the settings).
+* An On-Screen-Display (OSD) to show when the mic is active (can be enabled from the settings and you can change the position and size of the OSD).

 * Beep when mic is activated and deactivated (can be enabled in settings).